bwilson1802/Learning-Terraform/README.md

 Build a peered network in 2 regions

 # Step 4
-peered network in 2 regions using variables to avoid hardcoding
+Network build using variables to avoid hardcoding

 # Step 5
-buildin with count
+building with count

 # Step 6
 Derek Morgan class deployment